 - Do a hair treatment with organic coconut oil at least once in two weeks!

-- Apply olive oil, almond oil, argan oil or jojoba oil as they hydrate and stimulate the growth.
+- Apply olive oil, organic primrose oil, almond oil, argan oil or jojoba oil as they hydrate and stimulate the growth.
 You can apply a small amount (the size of a quarter) on damp hair and work it through your ends.

 - Rinse with colder water in order to protect the inner layer of your hair and retain hydrating oils.